 Through 2010, octopuses were managed as part of the "other species" complex, with catch reported only in the aggregate along with sharks, squids, and sculpins.
 Due to increasing market interest, retention of some other species complex members is increasing.
 Beginning in 2011, the GOA fisheries management plan has been amended to provide separate management for sharks, sculpins, and octopus.
 In compliance with the reauthorized Magnuson-Stevens act, each group will have its own annual catch limit.
-Catch limits for octopus for 2011 were set based on using the average of the last 3 surveys as a minimum biomass estimate.
-This assessment presents recommendations for 2012-2013.
+Catch limits for octopus for 2011 and 2012 were set based on using the average of the last 3 surveys as a minimum biomass estimate.
+Catch limits by this method would stay the same for 2013 and 2014, since there was not a new survey in 2012.
+A new methodology based on consumption of octopus by Pacific cod was introduced in the Bering Sea in 2011; this method has been applied to the GOA this year for the first time.
+This assessment presents recommendations under both methods for 2013-2014.